(Photo courtesy of Pure Publicity)

 By Sarah Komisky

 To develop empathy, it is said that we must walk a mile in someone’s shoes.
 For Josh Burnette, owner of Chick-fil-A®, this became a life goal.
 Working hard behind the counter of the famous food-chain early on as a team member, he came back to the restaurant to combine his love for business and people.
 As current Owner/Operator of a Chick-fil-A® in Little Rock., employing over one hundred people, the experience proved to be grounds to create a resource to help the young adults he employed.
 The resource would be the book “Adulting 101” which he himself co-wrote with his mentor Pete Hardesty.
 With business experience, mentoring experience serving in the past as a Young Life leader in college working with a local high school, and life experience as he walked alongside the lives of many young adults with his wife, the book has proven to be a work close to his heart.
 As Burnette saw a need for young people to be better equipped at home and school, he decided to do something.
-Handing it out as his own Chick-fil-A® Adulting 101, Burnette also hopes to reach a broader spectrum of young adults who need guidance.
+Mentoring young adults at his own Chick-fil-A®, Burnette also strives to reach a broader spectrum of young people who need practical guidance through his book.
 His hope – equip this generation with the tools they need for success.
-With a practical manual written for millinials that offers advice, vignettes, and topical based info accessible to anyone who picks up, he is ready to gives the tools he received to others in need.
-As Marked Ministry sat down with Josh to talk about the book, stories behind it, and the current struggles the generation is facing.
-Here is what he had to say.
+Here’s what he had to say on the subject.

 I thought we could jump into going back to you as a teen and growing up working at Chick-fil-A® What was that like for you, and what were the things that you learned about growing up through that experience?